15° Laboratory™

 1. Winning books are distinguished with a special gold award seal designed especially for the Lab by the renowned children's author-illustrator, Molly Bang.

-2. The author and the illustrator each receive a large and distinctive award plaque, plus the right to reproduce and use the seals on their winning book.
+2. The author and the illustrator each receive a distinctive award plaque, plus the right to reproduce and use the seals on their winning book.

-3. The award is announced at the 15º Laboratory Banquet held each year in April.
+3. The award is announced on the 15º Laboratory web site in each year in mid-April.

-The Giverny Award Committee does its own searching for potential award-worthy books, year-round, but to make certain a particular book is not inadvertently overlooked, readers, authors, or publishers may mail 2 copies of any eligible book to:
+The Giverny Award Committee does its own searching for potential award-worthy books, year-round, but to make certain a particular book is not inadvertently overlooked, readers, authors, or publishers may mail a copy of an advertisement or brochure or an actual copy for any eligible book to: